kgateway-dev/kgateway.io/content/docs/traffic-management/match/header.md

 description: Specify a set of headers which incoming requests must match in entirety.
 ---

+Specify a set of headers which incoming requests must match in entirety.

 For more information, see the [{{< reuse "docs/snippets/k8s-gateway-api-name.md" >}} documentation](https://gateway-api.sigs.k8s.io/api-types/httproute/#matches).

 ## Before you begin